lsst-sqre/nublado/docs/admin/custom-lab-behavior.rst

 ======================

 If you need to change the ``rsp-jupyter-extensions`` package, you will need to know that it is a `prebuilt extension <https://jupyterlab.readthedocs.io/en/stable/extension/extension_dev.html#prebuilt-extensions>`_ created from the `JupyterLab extension copier template <https://github.com/jupyterlab/extension-template>`_.
-To this copier template we have added GitHub Actions to rebuild containers and client libraries and push them to their respective locations in artifact registries and PyPi.
+To this copier template we have added GitHub Actions to rebuild containers and client libraries and push them to their respective locations in artifact registries and PyPI.
 We have also added a ``Makefile`` and modified ``pyproject.toml`` in order to make it behave more like a standard SQuaRE repository in some ways.

 Developing new extension functionality